The Divi Layout Block feature allows you to insert Divi modules into the Gutenberg editor without activating the Visual Builder!

 1 - What is Gutenberg?

-Do we still have to introduce Gutenberg?
-I'm wondering...
-But I'm especially thinking about new WordPress users: you must be wondering what is Gutenberg?
+Do we still need to introduce Gutenberg?
+I wonder...
+But I'm thinking especially of new WordPress users: you must be wondering what Gutenberg is?

-Well yes, if you've been using WordPress for a long time, Gutenberg is a word you're familiar with, it was a big topic of discussion when WordPress 5.0 was released in December 2018.
+Well yes, if you've been using WordPress for a long time, Gutenberg is a word you're familiar with, it was a big deal when WordPress 5.0 was released in December 2018.
 But let's think about the users who discovered WordPress in 2019.
-They may not understand the term...
+They might not understand the term at all...

-To make a quick overview (lightning, even): Gutenberg is the WordPress editor.
-Doesn't tell you much, does it?
-The editor is simply the interface you use within WordPress when you create your content (page, articles, etc.).
+To give you a quick overview: Gutenberg is the WordPress editor.
+That doesn't tell you much, does it?
+The editor is simply the interface you use within WordPress when you create your content (pages, posts, etc.) without a page builder.

 In the past, before December 2018, the WordPress editor looked roughly like a "Word" page.
-A kind of blank page with a toolbar that allowed you to format the text.
+A sort of blank page with a toolbar that allowed you to format the text.

-It was a bit of a dinosaur.
-Gutenberg came to put a big kick in all this...
-The rise of Wix (among others) certainly has something to do with it...
+It must be said that it was a bit of a dinosaur.
+Gutenberg came and put a big kick in all that...
+The rise of Wix (among others) is certainly a factor...

-In short, all this to say that the release of the new WordPress content entry interface (called Gutenberg), has done a bit of harm to some Page Builders.
+Anyway, all this to say that the release of the new WordPress content entry interface (called Gutenberg), has hurt some Page Builders a bit.

-In fact, I wrote an article about it in which I told you how... keep the Divi Builder in back-office after the release of Gutenberg.
+By the way, I had written an article on this subject which explained how keep the Divi Builder in the back office following the release of Gutenberg.
 Yes, not everyone likes change 😉 ...

-But I guess Divi bounced back.
-Well, it took a while, I'll grant you that...
-But today, you'll be able to enjoy the power of Divi within Gutenberg himself!
+But I guess Divi has bounced back.
+Well, it took a while, I'll give you that...
+But today, you'll be able to take advantage of Divi's power within Gutenberg itself!

-That's a very good question.
-Conversely, why use only the Divi Builder?
+This is a very good question.
+On the other hand: why use only the Divi Builder?

 This could almost become a national debate.

-But this is my opinion, the one I give to all my students during my training:
+But here is my opinion, the one I give to all my students during my training courses: